himanshubalani/Hertz/clxcxuuoo00070aju46wh3rjj.md

 ### Building the portfolio

 I used the command `flutter create portfolio --platforms web` for creating the project.
 The process is exactly the same as coding an app since it's Flutter.
 I made a custom appbar, custom buttons and several custom widgets.
 Designing a responsive website that accommodates various screen sizes was essential.
 The site features both desktop and mobile versions that seamlessly switch based on the device's screen width.
 I used `screenutil` package to dynamically change sizes of widgets and text.

 Once I was done, it was time to build the webapp.
 The release build is generated using a single command `flutter build web --release`
 A release build uses [dart2js](https://dart.dev/tools/dart2js) (instead of the development compiler used in debug mode) to produce a single JavaScript file `main.dart.js`.
-The index.html file in your Flutter build uses main.dart.js file to load the entire WebApp.
+The index.html file in your Flutter build uses `main.dart.js` file to load the entire WebApp in the browser.
 Flutter lets us choose a renderer for the web.
 There are 3 options-

 * HTML Renderer